London Christmas Carols

 Catch a festive service at historic Southwark, located in the heart of Borough Market.

 Southwark Cathedral has a number of festive services open to the public throughout December.
 For the Cathedral Carol Services no tickets are required and the bulk of the singing is done by the boys, girls and men of the Cathedral Choir.
 The congregation will get a chance to join in and sing some of their favourites while the festive music will be interspersed with readings taken from the Bible around of the birth of Jesus.

-Saturday 6 December - 7.30pm - Merbecke Choir, Christmas Concert
+Saturday 5 December - 7.30pm - Merbecke Choir Concert

-Wednesday 24 December - Christmas Eve - 4pm - Building the Crib
+Thursday 24 December - Christmas Eve - 4pm - Crib Service

 For a truly royal Christmas, a trip to Westminster Abbey is essential.